PRL-PRG/prl-prg.github.io/people.md

     - PhD, Poznań University of Technology, 2017
     note: "I am interested in contributing to programming language research, which is a new field to me.
 I have a background in distributed computing, concurrency, and transactional memory.
 I am currently exploring the R language, its compilation, tracing, and static analysis."

   - type: researcher
-    name: Alexander Kovalenko
-    photo: alexander_kovalenko.jpg
-    title: Post-doctoral researcher
-    email: kovalale@fit.cvut.cz
-    web:
-    bio:
-    - Joined Czech Technical University, 2019
-    - Post-doc at Johannes Kepler University, 2018
-    - Post-doc at NOVA University Lisbon, 2016
-    - Post-doc at Jaume I University, 2013
-    - Post-doc at Brno University of Technology, 2012
-    - Ph.D., Czech Technical University, 2012
-    note: "Being a curious person, I am fascinated by the new Machine Learning techniques, that can bring an additional value of intelligence to nearly every field in our lives.
-My current goal is to implement Machine Learning methods in the project."

-  - type: researcher
     name: Pierre Donat-Bouillud